 The Early Childhood Program provides students the strong knowledge base needed to become early childhood professionals with a focus on best practices.
 The CFCC Early Childhood Degree Curriculum Program of study is guided by the NAEYC Accreditation of Early Childhood Higher Education Programs Standards and Supportive Skills for Early Childhood Professional Preparation, the NAEYC Code of Ethical Conduct, and the NC Foundations for Early Learning and Development.

 Students’ knowledge base of early childhood is integrated with many opportunities for real experiences with children to further their understanding of childcare and education.
-Connecting theories with hands on learning is incorporated throughout our program.
+Connecting theories with hands-on learning are incorporated throughout our program.
 Many meaningful opportunities for students to observe, document, assess, reflect, implement, interact, and be actively involved with children in diverse and inclusive settings are provided.
-Multiple and varied opportunities for hands on experiences are offered in ECE classes, labs and field work.
+Multiple and varied opportunities for hands-on experiences are offered in ECE classes, labs, and fieldwork.
 The CFCC-Bonnie Sanders Burney CDC (our Lab school) is a NAEYC accredited, 5 Star child development center, located on our downtown campus, and provides a quality setting in which ECE students gain valuable experiences.
 The ECE Program has a strong working relationship with the CFCC-CDC sharing a similar philosophy on early childhood education.